MGrapin55/gryllus_genome_assembly/Assembly/README.md

 ### RagTag
 [RagTag](https://github.com/malonge/RagTag) is a tool for referenc guided asemmbly.
 This tool superseds Ragoo which was the orginal version.
 It has the core utilies of **correct**, **scaffold**, **patch**, and **merge**.

+**Key Point:**
+Ragtag scaffold has confidence parameters that control for the placement of contigs/scaffolds.
+After reading over the original [paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1829-6#Sec13) I have decided to set a more strict limit of 0.95 confidence.

 ### Approach for reference based scaffolding with Ragtag
 1. Pick a suitable reference species (i.e best availdable assembly with the closest relation)
 	- download the genome from NCBI